oliver-butterley/ma2-2024/pages/part6.md

         \end{aligned}
 $$

-Observe that the second form can be deduced from spherical coordinates (fixed angle from $z$-axis).
+Observe that the second form can be deduced from spherical coordinates (fixed angle from $z$-axis) or from cylindrical coordinates (fixed ratio between vertical coordinate and distance from the the $z$-axis).

 ### Fundamental vector product